 Spring Day Camp The Greenbelt Recreation Department will hold a spring day camp April 9-11 for children during the spring school break.
-Interested parents should apply now, Call 474-6878 for details.
-Tennis Court Use by Dorrie Bates of his mother.
+Interested parents should apply now.
+Call 474-6878 for details.

-Spring is here!
+Tennis Court Use Spring is here!
 Tennis players are reminded to check the posted sign-in and reservation procedures for the city's tennis courts located at Braden Field and Lakecrest Drive.
-Greenbelt residents have priority for use of the courts,
+Greenbelt residents have priority for use of the courts, by Dorrie Bates